-Some effects are instant (e.g. Damage, Death), and some continue until you take a required action (e.g. Knockdown, Pain).
-Ongoing effects always last one minute unless otherwise specified.
+Some effects are instant (e.g., damage, death), and some continue until you take a required action (e.g., knockdown, pain).
+Aside from these, ongoing effects always last one minute unless otherwise specified.

 Until cured: this is an ongoing effect that will not go away on its own.
 It lasts until it has been cured.